vselleby/considition-2022/README.md

 The game layer has all the functions you need to play the game.

 **The Game**
-- **New Game** Gets the properties of the selected map in a *GameResponse*, such as its packages and the vehicle dimensions.
+- **New Game** Gets the properties of the selected map in a *GameResponse*, such as the behaviour of the population and company budget.
 - **Submit Game** Submits your game for validation and evaluation.
 If solution is valid, it returns a *SubmitResponse* with the scoring of your game.

 # API